 Aragorn is more unsure about returning to the throne of Gondor, and must be convinced by Elrond to do so.

 Faramir is also an example.
 In the book he immediately recognizes the danger of the Ring, thereby becoming the only "normal" Human in the entire story who isn't tempted by the Ring.
 Of course, Rule of Drama prevailed, so in the movie he follows in his brother's footsteps and tries to get the Ring to Gondor, due to massive angst over being the less-favored son.
-The Steward also treating Faramir as The Unfavorite also was added to justify this change.
+The scene of Denethor treating Faramir as The Unfavorite also was added to justify this change.

 The beginning of Return of the King has Sméagol kill Déagol over the Ring.
 Well, what if the friend you trusted most easily turned on you over one little trinket?